zhbanton/wdi_1_ruby_hw_auto_sales/README.md

 ## Extra Challenges

 * Add the ability to mark cars as "sold".
 A sold car no longer contributes to the "lot value", but does contribute to a new "lot revenue" property.
 Methods on the car lot should allow retrieving either unsold or sold cars.
 The transition from unsold to sold should be *one-way*.

 * Add an auto-generated unique ID for each car that is 1 higher than the ID of the last car created (starting at 1 for the first car).
 You'll need to use a class variable for this.
+USE CLASS VARIABLE

+split up test files